 While foreigners face limitations in the department of the price range, they are able to purchase all types of property so long as it keeps to the conditions above.
 This includes:

-In a nutshell, foreigners can purchase any property types in Malaysia provided they do not violate the minimum price purchase limit set; Nor should it violate any property rules/laws catered to specific individuals or ethnicities.
-Yes, that includes subsale properties.
+In a nutshell, foreigners can purchase any property types on Malaysia property market.
+They must not violate the minimum price purchase limit set; Nor should it violate any property rules/laws catered to specific individuals or ethnicities.
+Yes, that includes sub-sale purchase of properties.

 Foreigner or not, the process to buy a property in Malaysia largely remains the same.
 You will have to apply for housing loans, pay the additional costs involved and be prepared to face the possibility of having your application rejected.